jocoro19/filter-lists/README.md

 ### Installation via Stylus
 1. Install the [Stylus](https://github.com/openstyles/stylus) extension on your browser
-2. Click on the link for the style and Stylus should open
+2. Click on the link of the userstyle to import it into Stylus
-3. Click "Install Style"

 ### Installation via `userContent.css` (Firefox only)
 1. Go to `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`